learn-co-curriculum/crafting-html-docs-readme/README.md

 ### Basic Document Structure

-Let's look at the basic structure of html code.
+Let's look at the basic structure of and HTML document.
 HTML begins with a "doctype declaration" tag, which tells our web browser which version of HTML to use.
+Since it's not wrapping any content, our doctype declaration doesn't require a closing tag.
 To use HTML5, the current up-to-date version, we can simply declare `<!DOCTYPE html>`.

 ```html
 <!DOCTYPE html>